 Theory and Mathematical Treatment

-Explanatory Supplement to the Astronomical Almanac (Mill Valley, CA: University Science Books, 1992)
+Explanatory Supplement to the Astronomical Almanac 3rd Edition (Mill Valley, CA: University Science Books, 2012)

 This book provides a detailed mathematical explanation of how the calculations in The Astronomical Almanac are performed.
-Chapter 8, which covers eclipses of the Sun and Moon, is a completely revised and rewritten version of the material contained in the 1961 Explanatory Supplement.
+Chapter 11, which covers eclipses of the Sun and Moon, is an update of the material contained in the 1992 Explanatory Supplement.
+Additionally, it details the information found on the USNO Eclipse Portal.
 A description and ordering information is given in Publications.

 Green, R. 1985, Spherical Astronomy (Cambridge: Cambridge University Press)